As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 On the other hand, if you don’t celebrate your accomplishments, you’re endorsing the idea that what you’re doing isn't meaningful.

-So what are you the most proud of and how can you continue on that path during the upcoming year?
+So, what are you the most proud of, and how can you continue on that path during the upcoming year?

 9. What disappointed you this year?

 Reflecting on what disappointed you this year will help you address your struggles and explore the negative emotions that you experienced.
-For example, maybe you received unfavorable feedback at work that was difficult to spin into an opportunity for growth–or maybe a relationship that you had high hopes for didn’t work out.
+For example, maybe you received unfavorable feedback at work that was difficult to spin into an opportunity for growth–or perhaps a relationship you had high hopes for didn’t work out.

-Thinking about this question will help you get in touch with any leftover feelings of anger, hurt, or resentment that may still be affecting you today.
+Thinking about this question will help you get in touch with any leftover feelings of anger, hurt, or resentment that may still affect you today.
 This can give you a more balanced perspective of the situation and offer a chance to recognize a missed opportunity, granting greater insight about yourself that can help shape your future goals.

 10. What transitions did you make this year?